French Empire mantel clock: Materials and techniques

 Two sketches representing; an allegory of "Music" on the left and the "Genius of Arts" on the right.

 The use of gilt-bronze to make luxury goods could be argued to have reached its peak at the beginning of the 19th century in France.
 This medium was not new, as it had enjoyed international reputation in Europe since the reign of Louis XIV that continued during the entire ancien régime.
 One reason for this success is the technical qualities inherent in bronze.
 Cheaper than gold and silver, it is a common material that is easy to mold and gild.
 For this reason, it became the favorite material for clock cases, candelabra and furniture ornaments.
 Thanks to the skill of remarkable bronze casters and chasers these objects were not merely timekeepers, but became objets d'art.

-This golden age ended in the late 1820s, when the generation of craftsmen and laborers died out, cheaper metals started to be more increasingly used (e.g. brass) and bronze casting entered into a higher mechanization, sacrificing craftsmanship to increase productivity, and to reduce costs and manufacturing time.
+This golden age ended in the late 1820s, when the generation of craftsmen and laborers died out, cheaper metals started to be increasingly used (e.g. brass) and bronze casting entered into a higher mechanization, sacrificing craftsmanship to increase productivity, and to reduce costs and manufacturing time.

 Bronze was the main material used in Empire style timepieces and both the patina and ormolu techniques were extensively used for ornamentation during this period.
 The fine modeling, gilt and patina finishes used in these series-produced pendulum clocks are considered matchless.
 Most clock cases were totally cast in bronze and others combined with a stone base made of marble, alabaster or porphyry.
 Wood (mahogany or fruit wood) and carved crystal (the latter used during the Restoration) were also employed, although less frequently.

 During this period there were between 40 and 60 workshops with founders, gilders, silversmiths, and chasers in Paris.
 The founders usually made a wax model from a draft and from this wax model a negative plaster cast was made, which could be reproduced more often.
 Then using this plaster cast a mould was made, in which the bronze was cast.
 By combining figures and mountings several versions of one design were produced.

 A sort of mask used to protect the gilder from the poisonous mercury fumes.